-Leadership Processes Lab
+Leadership and Motivation Lab

 The purpose of the lab is to investigate work behavior using theory and methods from I/O psychology, social psychology, human motivation, and cognitive psychology.
 Leadership is a prime focus but other areas of interest include employee motivation and performance, stress and burnout, learning, self-regulation, and emotions.

 Recent projects include the examination of how leader verbal and nonverbal communications elicit motivational orientations in followers which influence their subsequent work performance, an investigation of rhetoric in political leadership, and the effects of leader emotions, goal orientations, and framing on follower individual and group level performance, and the impact of motivational dispositions on workplace health and learning.

 Doctoral, Master, and undergraduate students all play vital roles in helping to design and carry out the psychological research conducted in the lab.

 If you are interested in applying to join the lab please e-mail Loren.Naidoo@Baruch.cuny.edu with a resume, an unofficial copy of your academic transcript(s), and a short description of why you would like to work in the lab (e.g., what your goals are).

 Dinah Camilleri **Congratulations to Dinah for being accepted into the Florida Institute of Technology I/O PhD program!**